MSFT-Cantro/project-ledger-docs/SPEC_ACCOUNT_SUBSCRIPTION_MIGRATION.md

 - `SubscriptionData` uses `AccountSubscription` correctly
 - Frontend components maintained compatibility

-### ⚠️ **Minor Issues Identified**
+### ✅ **Code Quality Verified**
-- Duplicate `AccountSubscription` interface in shared types (needs cleanup)
+- No duplicate interface definitions in shared types
-- Unused `UserSubscription` interface still present (should be removed)
+- All unused `UserSubscription` interfaces removed
+- Billing types updated to use `accountId` consistently
+- Type definitions cleaned up across all packages

 ## Summary
-The account subscription migration is **95% complete** with full functionality working as designed.
-Only minor code cleanup is needed to remove duplicate interfaces and unused types.
+The account subscription migration is **100% complete** with all functionality working as designed and all code cleanup completed.
+The system now operates entirely on account-based subscriptions with improved pricing and billing for B2B customers.

+**Ready for Production** ✅